russellh25/crypto-strategy-analysis/README.md

 ## How to reproduce
 1. Ensure Python 3.11+ with `numpy`, `pandas`, and `matplotlib` available.
-2. With network access to CoinGecko:
+2. With network access to TradingView:
    - Run `python run_analysis.py` for a standard-library-only end-to-end pull of data, statistics, and SVG equity/price plots.
    - Or open and execute `notebooks/crypto_etf_event_study_and_backtest.ipynb` for the pandas/matplotlib workflow and richer visualizations.
 3. Outputs are cached to `data/` and `images/` for re-use.

 ## Caveats
-- Internet access is required to pull price history from CoinGecko; offline runs will fail to refresh data.
+- Internet access is required to pull price history from TradingView; offline runs will fail to refresh data.
 - This codebase does not install dependencies automatically.
 If `numpy`/`pandas`/`matplotlib` are missing, install them or rely on the `run_analysis.py` fallback (which still needs network access).
 - Statistical tests use normal approximations (no SciPy dependency).
 Results are indicative rather than definitive for small samples.
 - Event timestamps use UTC news/report dates; intraday market reactions and jurisdictional time differences are not captured.